abhilash1910/llama.cpp/examples/sycl/README.md

 # llama.cpp/example/sycl

-This example program provide the tools for llama.cpp for SYCL on Intel GPU.
+This is an example program showing the available SYCL tools for llama.cpp

 ## Tool